AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

     -   binary: the binary data of the snapshot.
 The binary data can be used to upload the image.
 -   Add a header that is used to enable CORS for an HTML5 player

     Canvas is the element that enables the snapshot feature for an HTML5 player.
 You must add a header that is used to enable CORS to the playback domain name.
-For more information, see [How do I configure CORS?](https://help.aliyun.com/document_detail/62950.html?spm=a2c4g.11186623.2.56.1e606fc59YbZqx)
+For more information, see [Configure CORS](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Advanced features/Configure CORS.md).

 -   Add text watermarks to snapshots taken in an HTML5 player